-Year(s) Initiating Responsible Mandate Participants Timing and Measure Body or Forum Outcome 2015- Post-2007 Joint Select Revise Creation of the Delayed adoption 2017 elections Committee Political Independent Review of the laws less violence composed of Parties Act, Commission than a year resulted in MPs from both Election (Kriegler) .
-Electoral before election review of the political parties/ Commission Commission of day and scattered EMB and coalitions; Act, and Kenya disbanded. amendments, electoral Independent Election Act New interim EMB which led to processes.
-Elections and established (Interim operational Members of Boundaries Independent delays for the Parliament Commission Electoral IEBC. and (IEBC) Commission of Permanent Kenya (IIEC)).
-Outcome: Use of Committee Hearings of technology made for Commission, mandatory;

-Legislation submission of draft definition of

-initiate law and draft rules campaign period;

-reforms. by the IIEC to adoption of
+Year(s) Initiating Responsible Mandate Participants Timing and Outcome Measure Body or Forum 2015-17 Post-2007 Joint Select Revise Creation of the Delayed adoption of elections Committee Political Independent the laws less than a violence composed of Parties Act, Review Commission year before Election resulted in members of Election (Kriegler).
+Electoral Day and scattered review of the Parliament Commission Commission of amendments, which EMB and from both Act and Kenya disbanded. led to operational electoral political Election Act New interim EMB delays for the IEBC. processes. parties and established (Interim Members of coalitions; Independent Outcome: Use of Parliament Independent Electoral technology made and the Electoral and Commission of mandatory; Permanent Boundaries Kenya [IIEC]).
+IIEC definition of Committee Commission hearings, campaign period; for (IEBC) submission of draft adoption of Legislation law and draft rules campaign finance initiate by the IIEC to law. reforms.
+Parliament.

-Parliament. campaign finance

-law.

 Reform Drivers: In a context riddled with deep-rooted mistrust, local initiatives around electoral reform were deemed insufficient following the 2007 post-elections violence.
-The Independent Review Commission, and external commission, headed by former election commissioner and retired judge from South Africa, Justice Johann Kriegler, examined the role of the EMB and the electoral process in-depth.
+The Independent Review Commission, an external commission headed by former election commissioner and retired South African judge Justice Johann Kriegler, examined the role of the EMB and the electoral process in depth.
 Recommendations from this commission formed the foundation for all subsequent electoral reforms in Kenya; the commission and its recommendations remain a regular reference point for all discussions on electoral reform.

 Interim Bodies Appointed: After the 2008 election crisis in Kenya, two temporary bodies were appointed during the reform process, namely the Interim Independent Boundaries Review Commission (IIBRC) and the IIEC.
 The IIBRC oversaw the redrafting of existing constituency boundaries based on geographical size and population thresholds.
-However, its work never concluded due to contestations in the courts and Parliament.
-44 The IIEC oversaw the referendum of 2010, ushering in a new constitution in Kenya, and in-line with the new constitution, morphed into the current IEBC, which has managed the 2013 and 2017 general elections.
+However, its work never concluded due to contestations in the courts and Parliament.44 The IIEC oversaw the referendum of 2010, ushering in a new Constitution in Kenya.
+In line with the new Constitution, the IIEC morphed into the current IEBC, which managed the 2013 and 2017 general elections.

-Legal Reform in 2016-2017 and the Use of Technology: Following the 2013 elections, a piecemeal and politicized law reform process led to a very prescriptive legal framework that can be difficult to implement, especially regarding the use of technology.
-Some amendments adopted in 2016 by the Parliament required the IEBC to implement technology in the election and held the IEBC to a very high standard regarding the use and efficiency of this technology in a tight deadline before elections.
-These mandatory legal provisions about technology led to operational difficulties for the IEBC, which had to set up an integrated system only a few months before election day.
+Legal Reform in 2016-17 and the Use of Technology: Following the 2013 elections, a piecemeal and politicized law reform process led to a very prescriptive legal framework that can be difficult to implement, especially regarding the use of technology.
+Some amendments adopted in 2016 by the Parliament required the IEBC to implement technology in the election and held the IEBC to a very high standard regarding the use and efficiency of this technology in a tight timeframe before elections.
+These mandatory legal provisions about technology led to operational difficulties for the IEBC, which had to set up an integrated system only a few months before Election Day.
 Moreover, these amendments to the law were adopted late, leaving little time for the IEBC to implement changes or for stakeholders to become familiar with the process.
-The European Election Observation Mission (EUEOM) in 2017 elections noted, "Prior to the 2017 elections an electoral reform process was undertaken extremely close to election day.
+The European Union Election Observation Mission (EUEOM) in the 2017 elections noted, "Prior to the 2017 elections an electoral reform process was undertaken extremely close to election day.
 This resulted in a compressed timeframe that put extremely high levels of operational pressure on the new IEBC commissioners, especially regarding the adoption and use of election technology.
 This was particularly difficult in a highly politicized environment."
+45